-[107] As stated above, within step 1 the AAH is calculated for each GMZ.
-The Regional Manager provided the Board with an undated document describing how the 2012-2016 AAH for moose in Region 5 was determined.
+[102] As stated above, within step 1 the AAH is calculated for each GMZ.
+The Regional Manager provided an undated document describing how the 2012-2016 AAH for moose in Region 5 was determined.
 For the populations west of the Fraser River (GMZs 5C and 5D), the author states: